La Hoya Ski Resort Guide: Skiing in Esquel Argentina

 Beginners and non-skiers

 It’s a long way to travel to ski Esquel, but once you are there, the small ski school does offer classes and ski rentals for beginners.
-However we suggest Chapelco or Cerro Catedral for a better experience.
+However we suggest Chapelco located in Northern Patagonia for a better beginner ski experience.

 For non skiers don’t miss the snowshoe tours at the resort base, or take a trip to the beautiful Alerces National Park, nearby.